 Welcome to the Innovative Interactions Lab at Yale!
 The Innovative Interactions Lab is a research group directed by Dr. Alan E. Kazdin, within the Department of Psychology.
 Our lab is dedicated to learning more about how children and youth interact with animals and robots to improve their own wellbeing and cope with the challenges of daily life.
 To learn more about our work, please visit our research page.
 If you are the handler of a therapy animal and you are interesting in getting involved, please contact us to learn more.

 We are currently recruiting participants for two different projects.
-1) Moms and children 2-6 with a dog in the house, 2) ages 6-13 for our dog and robot studies.
+1) Moms and children 2-6 with a dog in the house, 2) Adult dog owners.
 Fill out this short survey to sign up.
 To see what it’s like to participate in our studies, check out our photo gallery here.

 Interested in gaining research experience with children, animals, and robots?

 Undergraduate Students: We are accepting applications for Summer 2016 research assistants.
 Please see the research page for details about our work.
 Interested undergraduate students should contact Molly Crossman for more information about the position and planned projects.
 Please attach a brief (one paragraph) statement about why you are interested in joining the lab, and a resume or CV if you have it.